rackerlabs/rackspace-how-to/content/general/networking-fundamentals.md

 This is a typical 6-port switch with 6 nodes attached to it.
-Say that Node A wants to send a packet to Node B.  The switch receives the packet on port 1, looks at its ARP table, and determines that the packet is destined for Node B, which it knows is on port 2.
+Say that Node A wants to send a packet to Node B.  The switch receives the packet on port 1, checks at its interface table, and determines that the packet is destined for Node B, which it knows is on port 2.
 The packet is sent out port 2, and only out port 2.
 Nodes C, D, E, and F never see the packet and in fact, will never even know it existed.
 Moreover,